Skip to main content

 (1) Submit a written request for reconsideration to the department that includes any written materials the applicant wishes to be considered so that they are received by the department no later than thirty days after the date on the notice of disapproval issued under this paragraph.

-(2) The decision of the director under this paragraph shall be final and not subject to further administrative or judicial review.
+(2) The decision of the director under this paragraph will be final and not subject to further administrative or judicial review.

 Supplemental Information